 A Will Prevents Intestate Succession

 The division of an estate after death comes with many emotions.
 The slightest differences can result in hurt feeling and recriminations.
 As divorce becomes more complex and blended families more common, dividing assets has become even more complicated.
-A typical situation is when you're in a second marriage and have children from your first marriage.
-In this case, allocating your property purposefully between your second spouse and your children can give you peace of mind and prevent your family from fighting over your possessions.
+A will that clearly lays out your wishes may reduce conflict and speculation over what you “would have” wanted.
+For example, if you're in a second marriage and have children from your first marriage you may want to use a will to clearly distribute your property between your second spouse and your children.
+Without a will or other plan, your property would be divided between them according to state law – this could produce an uncomfortable result as well as speculation about what you would have wanted.
+Making a plan can give you peace of mind and prevent your family from fighting over your possessions.

 A Trusts and Estates Lawyer Can Help

 You don’t need a lawyer to make a will, and there are plenty of good self-help products that can help you do it yourself.
 But if you have a complicated situation, don’t want the hassle of figuring out how to do it on your own, or just like the peace of mind that comes with hiring a professional, then find an experienced estate planning attorney to help you.

 - Do I have to leave anything to my spouse?

 - Can use my will to leave money to my pet?

 - Is it okay to name both of my children to be coexecutors?